 When thinking about the finish of your interior paint there are several options for you to choose from.
 Most of us are familiar with matt, silk and gloss finishes but there are other, less familiar options that you can choose from.
 We are going to explain some of the jargon that surrounds paint and the available finishes to help you pick the right one for your decorating project.

 Matt effect paint is a smooth paint with a flat, non-reflective appearance.
 Matt paint works well if you want to disguise or hide imperfections on an uneven surface.
 It creates a soft, natural look on your walls and ceilings.

 Flat matt finish paint has a smoother, more velvety texture than standard matt paint.
-Flat matt gives an added richness to darker colours and, because matt surfaces don’t reflect light in the same way that shinier surfaces do, this finish tends to make colour look more consistent in changing light.
+Flat matt gives an added richness to darker colours.
+It also tends to make colour look more consistent in changing light.
+This is because matt surfaces don't reflect light in the same way that shinier surfaces do.

 This is a popular choice in period style homes because of its traditional, non-reflective finish.

 Silk or satin